 - Help to teach individuals with disabilities skills for abuse prevention, personal safety, reporting, healthy relationships, self-determination, and overall well-being, as outlined in the Safe Life Project.

-- Help to teach class sessions following the lesson topic schedule and prescribed concentration areas for each student.
+- Assist in teaching class sessions following the lesson topic schedule and prescribed concentration areas for each student.

 - Have knowledge of and ability to appropriately apply skills for positive behavior management.

-- Assist the assessment team in completing, as needed, the post assessment summary report for each student.
+- Assist with the post assessment summary report for each student by providing feedback as needed.

-- Consider confidentiality when providing/completing, and collecting/submitting all evaluations and reports.
+- Consider confidentiality when working directly with students, and with student data, information, evaluations and reports.

 EDUCATION, TRAINING, AND EXPERIENCE:

-- Some college and other successful relevant experiences in teaching, facilitating, or coaching and a desire to work with individuals, who have developmental disabilities, to help improve their overall well-being and quality of life, and
+- Desire to expand on experiences in teaching, facilitating, or coaching and a desire to work with individuals, who have developmental disabilities, to help improve their overall well-being and quality of life.

 Other Knowledge Needed: